tempranova/turtlerp/README.md

 Recently Done

+- // Adding a text input for quickly searching through icons
+- // Adding icon to the frame
+- // Changing icon on website to Turtle icon, adding link to the Discord
 - // Testing channel being joined properly
 - // Fixing sometime disappearance of tooltip
 - // description autopops when clicked by another